GuAntunes/jiu-jitsu-diary/README.md

 # 📌 Jiu-Jitsu Training & Diet Tracker

 ## 📖 About the Project
-This application is designed to help users track and organize their jiu-jitsu training and diet.
+This application is designed to help users track and organize their jiu-jitsu training.
 The system allows each user to monitor physical progress, set goals, and gain insights to improve performance.

+## 📖 Documentação
+Complete documentation is in the folder [`docs/`](docs/).

 ## 🚀 Features